 There is good reason, based on circumstantial evidence, to believe that Enoch Fuller (1784 - 1860) was a direct descendant of Edward Fuller of the Mayflower Pilgrims, via his son Samuel.
-There is not, however, a single shred of documentary evidence with which to prove the case -- I cannot prove who the father of Enoch Fuller was.
+I have not, however, managed to find a single shred of documentary evidence with which to prove who the father of Enoch Fuller was.

 Here are the family legends and the facts that we have today:

 1. Family legend: Enoch's daughter Julina Fuller (1822 - 1880), an early student at Oberlin College and a pious woman by all accounts, told her ten children (including my great-grandfather) that, through her, they were Mayflower Pilgrim descendants.